ManimCommunity/manim/docs/source/installation/win.rst

 Windows
 =======

-There are two simple ways to download manim's depedencies, using the popular package managers `Scoop <https://shoop.sh>`_ and `Chocolatey <https://chocolatey.org/install>`_
+There are two simple ways to download manim's dependencies, using the popular package managers `Scoop <https://shoop.sh>`_ and `Chocolatey <https://chocolatey.org/install>`_

 .. _scoop: